threekeytherapy/threekeytherapy.com/_projects/treatments.md

 ---
 title: Treatments
-subtitle: Work to free your nervous system from old condition - and create the space for you to be you
+subtitle:  Work one on one to free your nervous system from old conditioning
-description: Work one on one to create the space for you to unfold.
-A hands-on opportunity for you to decompress and free your nervous system - resolving the underlying subconscious tensions at the root of your emotional, mental and physical symptoms.
+description: Work one on one to decompress and free your nervous system.
+A hands-on opportunity for you to resolve the underlying subconscious tensions at the root of your emotional, mental and physical symptoms.
 featured_image: /images/foot.jpg
 ---